 Suspension is the temporary separation of a student from the College for violation of college policy.
 Suspended students are ineligible to attend any event, function, or class provided by the College other than a meeting or hearing related to the suspension for a defined period.
-In cases where the suspension prevents coursework, the College shall issue a grade of W indicating administrative withdrawal from the course(s) in which the student was enrolled.
-Suspended students are ineligible for any refund of tuition or fees and must meet all conditions for readmission stated in the order of suspension.
-Following the suspension, students may re-apply for admission to the college.
+In cases where the suspension prevents completion of coursework, the College shall issue a grade of W indicating administrative withdrawal from the course(s) in which the student was enrolled.
+Suspended students may be ineligible for any refund of tuition or fees and must meet all conditions for readmission stated in the order of suspension.
+Following the suspension, students may re-apply for admission to the college after one full term subsequent to their suspension has concluded.
+Requirements for re-application include: